kubewarden/docs/docs/testing-policies/02-policy-authors.md

 Kubewarden policies are regular programs compiled as WebAssembly (Wasm).
 As with any kind of program, good test coverage is important.

-Policy authors can use their favorite development environments, tools and, testing frameworks to verify their development.
+Policy authors can use their favorite development environments.
+You can use familiar tools, and testing frameworks to verify development.

 These two Kubewarden policies provide an example written in [Rust](/writing-policies/rust/01-intro-rust.md) and [Go](/writing-policies/go/01-intro-go.md):

 - [psp-apparmor](https://github.com/kubewarden/psp-apparmor)
 - [ingress-policy](https://github.com/kubewarden/ingress-policy)

-These policies have integrated test suites using the regular testing libraries of their development environments.
+They both have test suites using standard testing for their development environments.

-Also, the projects that develop these policies use GitHub Actions to implement their CI pipelines.
+The policies use GitHub Actions for their CI pipelines.

 ## End-to-end tests

-Policy authors can also write tests that are executed against the actual Wasm binary containing your policy.
+You can also write tests that execute against the Wasm binary containing your policy.
 This can be done without having to deploy a Kubernetes cluster by using these tools:

 - [bats](https://github.com/bats-core/bats-core): is used to write tests and automate their execution.